rubywu0604/learningNote/README.md

 _* mongoDB- server connect with database_
 - auto insert data into database by click on save button
   - problem : insert data into mongoDB successfully, but the server console: `Promise { <pending> }`and endpoint unable to get the response.
-    - use `async` and `await` function (Note: await is only valid in async functions and the top level bodies of modules)
+    - solution: use `async` and `await` function (Note: await is only valid in async functions and the top level bodies of modules)

 ### :pushpin: 22.Mar.2023
 **Project: MoneyList**